- Do you take constructive criticism personally?

 3. Make decisions, even bad ones

 The consequences of a bad decision are rarely worse than the consequences of indecision.
 The truth is, most of your decisions will be wrong.
 And that is okay and natural, because you will be able to make a better decision with the information you have after a failure.
 So get over yourself, make a decision, measure your productivity, and adjust properly.

 Being wrong doesn’t make you a fraud.
 Nobody is perfect.
 Losing is just a part of the game.

 4. Stop comparing yourself to others

 This is a must if you want to learn how to overcome imposter syndrome.
-If you look at the other people’s Facebook or Instagram feeds, everyone seems to live bright and easy lives.
+If you look at other people’s Facebook or Instagram feeds, everyone seems to live bright and easy lives.
 But what you see there is a filtered look at reality.
-You don’t see failures on social media because those don’t get as many “likes”.
+You don’t see failures on social media because those don’t get as many “likes.”
 We share what makes us look better.

 You aren’t here to live the life of another person.
 Live your own life, not someone else’s.
 Don’t fall into the trap of letting others’ opinions dictate your actions.
 Shut down Facebook and Instagram and start to respect your own experience.

 5. Accept your role in your successes

-We feel like imposters because we are unable to accept our successes.
+We feel like the imposters because we are unable to accept our successes.
 We were given an opportunity that others weren’t.
 And so nothing we’ve achieved after that opportunity was actually deserved.

 But think of plenty of people who were given the same opportunities and were unable to take advantage of them.
 Opportunities come to those who are prepared.

 6. Keep a file of people saying nice things about you

 Every time someone writes you something good, take a screenshot and put it in your folder.
-When you feel like an imposter you can go look through the stories of people you have helped.
-Collect your wins, testimonials, whatever and then visit them when you are feeling like a fraud.
+When you feel like the imposter you can go look through the stories of people you have helped.
+Collect your wins, testimonials, or whatever, and then visit them when you are feeling like a fraud.